The themes of the University of Newcastle Department of Rural Health (UONDRH) Research Strategy are:

-- Enhancing delivery of health services to improve outcomes for regional communities
+- Enhancing health services to improve outcomes for regional communities

-- Evaluating the impact of rural training on retaining health workforce in rural communities.
+- Evaluating rural training impact on retaining health workforce in rural communities

 The diagram below shows a model that summarises the UONDRH research strategic directions.

-The main axes divide the diagram into four quadrants that are further subdivided into eight segments, each representing a field of ‘research strategic interest’.
-Surrounding the diagram is a matrix of potential partner organisations or funding bodies.
+The quadrants that are subdivided into eight segments, each representing a field of ‘research strategic interest’.
+Surrounding the diagram is a matrix of partner organisations or funding bodies.